JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 "Just as your mortal sons and daughters are entirely dependent upon you for safe conduct throughout their universe career, so must you be wholly dependent upon the Paradise Father for similar safe conduct.

-"By doing so, when you have finished the bestowal experience, you will know in vert truth the full meaning and the rich significance of that same faith trust that you so unvaryingly require your mortal children to master."
+“By doing so, when you have finished the bestowal experience, you will know in vert truth the full meaning and the rich significance of that same faith trust that you so unvaryingly require your mortal children to master.”

-Immanuel added, "After you are sufficiently self-conscious of your divine identity, I council you to assume the additional task of terminating the Lucifer rebellion, and to do this as the 'Son of Man'—a wholly mortal creature of the realm."
+Immanuel added, “After you are sufficiently self-conscious of your divine identity, I council you to assume the additional task of terminating the Lucifer rebellion, and to do this as the 'Son of Man'—a wholly mortal creature of the realm.”

 This adds up to Jesus' bestowal life being lived wholly as a normal human being but in total faith-trust in God—at least until after his baptism when he began to become conscious of his divinity.